Take a look at what is happening across Netherfield Primary School.

 Spring 1 - Paws, Claws and Whiskers

-Spring 2 - Enchanted Woodlands
+Spring 2 – Under the Sea

 Summer 1 - The Scented Garden

-Summer 2 - Under the Sea
+Summer 2 – The Enchanted Woodlands

-We work very hard to inspire Y1s to love books and quality texts are threaded through our whole curriculum (our children quickly become bookworms if they aren't already!)
+We work very hard to inspire children to love books and quality texts are threaded through our whole curriculum (our children quickly become bookworms if they aren't already!)
 In our whole class reading sessions we explore a range of fiction, non-fiction and poetry.
 We want our children to become familiar with a wide range of authors and texts.

-Phonics is an important part of Y1 so our children are enabled to continue on their journey of being readers and writers.
+Phonics is an important part of Year 1 so our children are enabled to continue on their journey of being readers and writers.
 Dough Disco and other fine motor skills activities are done daily to encourage strong fingers!
 Our maths is very practical - we do lots of counting, sorting, problem solving and work within numbers to 100.

 In the afternoons our learning is focused on curriculum areas such as science, PSHE, history, art, geography and music to name a few.
 Afternoons are also a time to explore learning through activities such as role play, small world play, building, creating and being innovative.